 I was initially confused by Sugar Brook.
 Google Maps lists it as a state park, but no DEEP information (other than the hunting map) mentions it.
-However, after becoming a bit more familiar with how these work, Sugar Brook is one of Connecticut’s 105 Wildlife Management Areas.
-They follow the same pattern, no information online, but generally a wealth of old paths and logging roads.
+However, after becoming a bit more familiar with how these work, Sugar Brook is one of Connecticut’s 105 Wildlife Management Areas and this Sugarbrook Field Trail Area is part of the larger Quinebaug River WMA.
+Most follow the same pattern, no information online but generally a wealth of old paths and logging roads.

 There are a number of fields to explore right off the parking lot that are maintained for Field Trial purposes.
 Just beyond the fields are wood roads, caution should be taken in these areas for possible hunting.

 Heading back down the entrance dirt road a bit will reach the 4.7 mile blue-blazed loop trail.
 The trail starts on Wyndham Land Trust property at the Tillinghast Preserve.
 The preserve is only 30 acres so the trail soon enters Sugar Brook property looping around the fields, through pine forest, and heading north towards the Quinebaug River.

 Though it is well blazed, for the most part, it can get confusing when crossing the more obvious woods roads.
 The sections along the Quinebaug River are beautiful with a wide viewpoint at a bend in the river.
 The route seems well traveled and somewhat maintained.
 The second half passes through old stone walls and along a ridge around a beaver pond.
 It is moderately difficult with a few steep climbs/descents and it could be muddy in the spring.